connervieira/Predator/FAQ.md

 **What exactly is Predator?**

-In short, Predator is a camera utility designed primarily to be a vehicle-based system with a focus on license plate reading.
+In short, Predator is a camera utility designed primarily to be a vehicle-based system with a focus on automatic license plate recognition.
 Predator is also capable of operating as a dashcam, and can run general object recognition to identify objects like vehicles, traffic lights, and pedestrians.

 **How do I install Predator?**